Petraeus relationship leads to book, scandal for Broadwell

 "Everyone is surprised and shocked," Williams said.

-Williams, a retired editor, saw Broadwell with her two children when she was voting in last week's U.S. presidential election.
-She was chatty and cheerful, he said, adding that neighbors were working on putting together a belated party in honor of her book.
+Earlier in the week, Williams, a retired editor, saw Broadwell with her two children when she was voting in last week's U.S. presidential election.
+He said she was chatty and cheerful.
+Neighbors were working on putting together a belated party in honor of her book.

 "She gave no indication all this was going on," Williams said.